mantisgaming/TotSM-Cloud/README.md

 - #### Relay to Server or Relay to Client

-    Inform a connection that another client has connected
+    Inform a peer that they have connected

     |Bytes|Datatype|Description|
     |-|-|-|